Infinite-dimensional stochastic differential equations for Coulomb random point fields: Unique strong solutions of ISDEs: Proof of Theorem

-\begin{remark} The method to use the uniqueness of strong solutions of ISDEs to prove the uniqueness of the extension of Dirichlet forms on interacting Brownian motions is due to Tanemura \cite{tane.2}.
-This method was followed by \cite{k-o-t.udf}. \end{remark}
+\begin{remark} The method of using the uniqueness of strong solutions of ISDEs to prove the uniqueness of extensions of Dirichlet forms for interacting Brownian motions is due to Tanemura \cite{tane.2}.
+This approach was subsequently adopted in \cite{k-o-t.udf}. \end{remark} {\bf Proof of \tref{l:13}. } Let $ \uLX _{\aaa } $ and $ \oLX _{\aaa } $ be as in \tref{l:8Z}.
+By \tref{l:8Z}, they are indistinguishable.
+Hence, we write $ \X := \uLX _{\aaa } = \oLX _{\aaa } $.